Heide Park

 Heide Park Resort, commonly known as Heide Park, is a theme park in Soltau, Lower Saxony, Germany.
 With an overall area of over 850,000 m^{2} (210 acres), it is the largest amusement park in Northern Germany and among the largest in the country.
-It is part of the British-based Merlin Entertainments, which operates 123 attractions in 24 countries.
+It operated by the UK-based Merlin Entertainments group.

 History

 The site originally belonged to the Heidenhof Wildlife Park, which was named after the chapel that was built there in 1350.
-After the zoo was closed in 1972 following a devastating storm, the showman Hans-Jürgen Tiemann bought the land and opened a small amusement park in 1978 (with the contractual requirement to maintain Heidenhof Chapel as well as the keeping of native animals).
-When Heide Park opened on 19 August 1978 it offered only six rides: the Monzapiste, the Heide Park Express, the Oldtimerrundkurs, the Floßfahrt (tow boat ride), the Wichtelhausenbahn and the Hochbahn.
-In its first season, the Heide Park had just under 200,000 visitors.
-1979 saw the first dolphin show, for which they built a large domed roof a year later (after the 2008 season, the dolphinarium was closed due to protests).
+The park was closed in 1972 following a devastating storm.

+The showman Hans-Jürgen Tiemann subsequently bought the land and opened a small amusement park in 1978, with the contractual requirement to maintain Heidenhof Chapel as well as the keeping of native animals.
+When Heide Park opened on 19 August 1978 it offered six rides: the Monzapiste, the Heide Park Express, the Oldtimerrundkurs, the Floßfahrt (tow boat ride), the Wichtelhausenbahn and the Hochbahn.
+In its first season, Heide Park had just under 200,000 visitors.
+1979 saw the first dolphin show, for which they built a large domed roof a year later.

 The Heide-Dorf (Heath Village), a richly detailed replica of typical buildings from the Lüneburg Heath, was inaugurated in the 1988 season.

-In 1996/'97, the Dutch section of the park was built, with a windmill and canal at the other end of the park.
+In 1996/97, the Dutch section of the park was built, with a windmill and canal at the other end of the park.
 With the growth of the park, the catchment area grew as well.
-In the 1990s, up to two million people visited Heide-Park each season, with 2,100,000 guests in 2001.
-The following year the UK-based Tussauds Group bought the park and since then attendance to the park has decreased to 1.5–1.6 million visitors per annum.
-Hans-Jürgen Tiemann still has influence in the park by shares and as an advisory director of the Tussauds Group.
-In early 2007 the Merlin Entertainments Group bought the majority of the shares of Tussauds Group from Dubai International Capital, which had taken over the shares in 2005.
+In the 1990s, up to 2 million people visited Heide-Park each season, with 2.1 million guests in 2001.

+In 2002, the UK-based Tussauds Group bought the park and since then attendance decreased to 1.5–1.6 million visitors per annum.
+Hans-Jürgen Tiemann retained an influence by shares and as an advisory director of the Tussauds Group.
+In early 2007, the Tussauds Group was merged with Merlin Entertainments and the land was subsequently sold, with Merlin continuing to operate and develop the park.

+The park's mascot is a bear called Wumbo.
 The most recognizable landmark in the park is a 1/3 scale replica of the Statue of Liberty (35 meters tall), it was inaugurated on 4 July 1986 on the 100th anniversary of the original statue.
-At the end of 2011 the whole structure was relocated to stand within the roller coaster Colossos.
-The park's mascot is a bear called Wumbo.
+At the end of 2011, the structure was relocated to stand within the roller coaster Colossos.

-In the 1990s, Hans-Jurgen Tiemann was successful as a driver and sponsor on the touring-car racing circuit, while his son Marcel Tiemann began a career as a professional race car driver.

-The Park's owner, The Tussauds Group, was sold in May 2007 to the Blackstone Group.
-The Tussauds Group as a separate entity ceased to exist, and was merged into the Blackstone-owned Merlin Entertainments, which has since operated the Park.